NoushinN/Anatomy-of-Morbidity/README.md

 ## Level of proficiency
 Skills can vary from 1 to 3 stars because enthusiasm to learn is key!
-* 1 Star:
+1. 1 Star:
-+>> "I can work with this language if I have access to Stack Overflow".
+..* "I can work with this language if I have access to Stack Overflow".
-* 2 Star:
+2. 2 Stars:
-+>> "I know this language and use it in my work/projects regularly."
+..* "I know this language and use it in my work/projects regularly."
-* 3 Star:
+3. 3 Stars:
-+>> "I'm am one with the language.
+..* "I'm am one with the language.
 I've developed software using it."

 ### Optional competency
 Result reporting and story telling abilities, knowledge of R and R-packages, teaching that to fellow team-mates, and ready to have fun!